DannyBen/bashly/examples/config/README.md

 Commands:
-  set    Save a value in the config file get    Read a value from the config file list   Show the entire config file
+  set    Save a value in the config file get    Read a value from the config file del    Delete a value from the config file list   Show all values

 Options:
   --help, -h